 The best way to overcome the feelings is to talk to a professional.
 If you feel that people will make fun of you for seeking therapy for friendship breakups, you will be surprised as to how many people do so for the same reason.
 Online therapy is another convenient method that allows you to speak to a therapist in a secured environment.
 You need to take this time to learn about yourself and indulge in things that you like.
 Remember that friendships change and it might be time to accept it.

 It is no surprise that internet has provided multiple avenues for people to seek mental health therapy.
 It is possible for people to connect with therapists instantly without any waiting time.
 Talkspace is one of the leading online therapy apps that connect clients with professional and experienced therapists.
 The therapy sessions are done online via a medium that is most preferred by the client.
 It is available to everyone, and even those without any health insurance can get the help they need.
 It is not just adults, but also teenagers find it easier to receive therapy since they are comfortable with using the internet.
+Visit Wikipedia to learn more about Talkspace.

 Michael Lacey and Jim Larkin are Phoenix, Arizona area journalists who have been developing their reputation as civil rights and free speech crusader since the 1970s.
 They are the co-founders of the newspaper The Phoenix New Times and its parent company Village Voice Media.
 They are also the co-founders of the Lacey and Larkin Frontera Fund which was established to aid in the fight for immigrant and migrant rights.
 The story of how the Frontera Fund came to be is a very interesting one and it is a story that is inexorably tied to disgraced former Maricopa County Arizona Sheriff Joe Arpaio.